 Ibiza is one of the Balearic Island’s most popular summer destinations for young holiday-makers and sailors.
-Closely situated to Mallorca, Menorca and Formentera, Ibiza always makes a perfect stop during an island hop when renting a boat.
+Closely situated to Mallorca, Menorca and Formentera, the island always makes a perfect stop during an island hop when renting a boat in Ibiza.
 Last calculated in 2010, Ibiza’s friendly population is sure to be greater than 130,000.

 Climate in Ibiza

 Holiday-makers tend to journey to Ibiza between May and September as the weather is usually at its hottest and driest during this period.
 With highs of 30°C (86 °F) in July and August and 25-28°C (77-82°F) when summer is arriving and departing, it makes perfect sense as to why summertime is the most desired period.
 During the summer period, the lowest temperatures average from between 15-21°C (59-70°F).
 Meanwhile, during low season, temperatures can fall as low as 8°C (46°F).

 Renting a Vessel in Ibiza

 Many visitors will charter a boat in Ibiza for a week, often with a skipper, to take in a more leisurely experience as they meander around the island.
 Although weekly excursions are the best way to experience Ibiza and the Balearic Islands (particularly Formentera), some boats in Ibiza can also be rented by the hour or daily as perfect ways to indulge in particular sights and sounds.
 Among the most famous spots to explore by boat in Ibiza include the beaches of San Antonio, including Cala Conta, Cala Bassa and Cala Tarida, with other popular starting points in Porroig being useful for explorations of the southern island.
 Ibiza’s Old Town is among the most beautiful settlements on the island, with the town’s stunning marina offering fantastic seafood on the waterfront.